Meat grinder

-A meat grinder (also called a "meat mincer" in the UK) is a kitchen appliance for mincing (fine chopping) and/or mixing of raw or cooked meat, fish, vegetables or similar food.
-It replaces tools like the mincing knife (which are also used in the preparation of minced meat, filling, etc.).
-The food to be minced is placed into a funnel, which sits on top of the grinder.
-From there, the material enters a horizontal screw conveyor; the screw conveyor may be hand-cranked or powered by an electric motor.
-The screw squashes and mixes the food.
-At the end of the screw, the food is passed through a fixed plate, where it exits the machine.
-The fineness of the minced food depends on the size of the holes in the plate.
+A meat grinder (also called a "meat mincer" in the UK) is a kitchen appliance for mincing (UK) or grinding (US) meat, fish, vegetables and other foods, raw or cooked.
+It replaces tools like the mincing knife.
+The food to be minced is placed into a funnel on the top of the grinder.
+From there, the material enters a horizontal screw conveyor, which may be hand-cranked or motorized.
+The screw compresses the food against a set of knives pressing against a fixed plate with holes in it.
+The fineness of the mince depends on the size of the holes.

 By changing the hole plate it is also possible to produce breadcrumbs or fill sausage casing.
 After the drop from the retainer, it is possible to change the hole plate.
 By removing the fixing screw the grinder can be disassembled completely for cleaning.
 Besides the domestic manually or motor operated grinders, there are also grinders for butchery (table- or shop-grinders for example) and for the food industry.
 Some large machines are able to produce several tons per hour.